 You will be eligible to take the placement tests three business days (excluding weekends and holidays) from today's date.
 The mathematics test takes between 30 and 45 minutes and each foreign language test takes 60 minutes.
 Ideally, you should complete all of your testing in one sitting; however, you have up to two (2) days to complete them all.
 Please schedule a block of time accordingly.
 For more information on how to prepare and a list of topics covered in the math placement exam, please visit our Math Placement Testing Information page.

 Once you have begun your classes here at Benedictine University, you are no longer allowed to take the Math Online Placement test.
-If classes have begun and you have no current math placement result, please see the Math Learning Specialist in the Academic and Career Enrichment Center.
+If classes have begun and you have no current math placement result, please see the Math Learning Specialist in the Academic Success Center.

 Please call (630) 829-1122 or email firstname.lastname@example.org with questions.